KenKundert/sshconfig/doc/examples.rst

 Assume that you have logged into your laptop, the client, and used it to access a server.
 On the server you may need an SSH host entry that gets you back to the client.
 For example, you may have Git or Mercurial repositories on you laptop that you need to pull from.
-To address you need two things.
+To address this you need two things.
 First, you need to set up a reverse tunnel that allows you to access the SSH server on your laptop from the server, and two you need a SSH host entry on the server that uses that tunnel to reach your laptop.
 The first is provided by the *remoteForward* on this example of the *sshconfig* host entry for the server:

 .. code-block:: python